 Ease of Updating

-Another reason people are moving toward SaaS is the ease of updating your applications.
+Another reason people are moving toward SaaS for SQL server monitoring is the ease of updating your applications.
 Here are some examples of where this comes into play:

 In the old days, we would heavily customize applications to make them work for our business processes and workflow.
 When you upgraded these heavily customized applications, you basically spent another two years reimplementing the upgraded application because of how much you customized it.